Small Language Models for Your Niche Needs in 2025

 Man and robot stand by a giant jar of jellybeans.
 Man says, "This is small?"
 Robot replies, "It is now!"

-An illustration about the relative nature of "small" in AI models.
+An illustration about the relative nature of small and large models in AI.

 This shift represents how quickly our perception of language models has changed alongside rapid advancements in technology.